mizhquiri/fall22_p8105_hw5_jsm2182/hw5.md

 Baltimore, MD 1 - Sample Proportion of Unsolved Homicides

-We are 95% confident that the true proportion unsolved homicide rates in Baltimore is between 0.627 and 0.663.
+We are 95% confident that the true proportion of unsolved homicide rates in Baltimore is between 0.627 and 0.663.

     ## `summarise()` has grouped output by 'city_state', 'n_obs_unsolved'.
 You can
     ## override using the `.groups` argument.